Fuzzyzilla/octotablet/examples/README.md

 ## `winit-paint`
 Demos integration with a `winit` window acting as a very simplistic sketchpad via `tiny-skia`, as an example of this crate's usage in drawing apps throug the `events` API.
 Since this does rendering on the CPU for simplicity, running in `--release` mode is necessary for usable framerates!
+However, if you don't do this - notice how the lines remain smooth even with abysmal frame lag - this is the point of the `events` API!

 ![Drawing with a sheep and the text "Hello World~!"](images/winit-paint.png)